jeffThompson/CreativeProgramming2/Week05_Mask/README.md

 ### TLDR
 * Due March 9
 * Create a mask that uses symbols to explore your identity
-* Use face tracking (and, optionally, skeleton tracking)
+* Use face tracking (and, optionally, skeleton, blob, or color tracking)
 * For February 23:
   * Read *The Biography of a Painting* and *Introducing Myself*
   * List 30 things your mask might show